skunz42/CS350-Assignment3/README.md

 # CS350 Assignment 3

-Sean Kunz

-AND

-Brian Grant
+Sean Kunz and Brian Grant

+To make the graphs, type make test